 Joe Cohen and Charlie Schnider were among the founders of The American Trial Lawyers Association (now The American Association for Justice).
 In 1949, John Shamberg joined the firm – and through his vision, skill and determination – brought it to new levels of sophistication and success.

 In 1966, the firm was reorganized under the name of Schnider, Shamberg & May.
 This was in the golden age of the development of tort law.
 During this period, Charlie Schnider and John Shamberg pioneered many trial techniques, and earned a reputation as a regional powerhouse plaintiffs’ personal injury firm.

 Lynn Johnson joined the firm in 1970 and Victor Bergman in 1975.
 Both were trained and mentored as trial lawyers by Charlie Schnider and John Shamberg.
-John Parisi joined the firm in 1989.
 Then, in 1995, the firm changed its name to Shamberg, Johnson & Bergman.

-Lynn Johnson, Victor Bergman, and John Parisi have continued the tradition of attracting and handling high quality, high profile injury and death cases.
+Lynn Johnson and Victor Bergman have continued the tradition of attracting and handling high quality, high profile injury and death cases.
 Read the article titled, Shamberg’s Firm is Small but Mighty in Trial.